tekumara/notes/boto-stubs.md

     return boto3.resource("ec2")
 ```

-The disadvantage of using explicit type hints is it requires shipping the boto3-stubs package with your application.
+The disadvantage of using explicit type hints is it requires shipping the boto3-stubs package with your application, or using `typing.TYPE_CHECKING` to skip the imports in production code.

 ## Use mypy_boto3 to generate boto3.client/boto3.resource stubs for implicit usage